LeeMorinUCF/ECP3004S21/demo_21_Nonparametrics/README.md

 as a result, scalability:
 it can be applied to datasets with a large number of variables to determine which variables should be included in the model.
-Onece you have a manageable number of variables, you can use an approach like the one we took above to estimate a well-specified model, with the flexibility to account for the nonlinearity present in the data.
+Once you have a manageable number of variables, you can use an approach like the one we took above to estimate a well-specified model, with the flexibility to account for the nonlinearity present in the data.